 People have been taking this advice to heart.
 Too much so in many cases.
 It's an ordinary day, you have a question and you turn to your trusty friend Google to help answer it.
 You click on the links in the search results and page after page all you see are ads, until you scroll down a bit.
 Then maybe you find your answer or maybe not.

 Now, the ability to scroll does not take a lot of education or training.
 Most mice these days even have scroll wheels to make it even easier.
 But many people don't have patience.
 When I first started working on websites in the mid 90's the general rule of thumb is you have 3 seconds to make your visitors feel like they came to the right place.
 In this era of quick communication and text messaging, it still holds true.

 For some reason, visitors still don't like to scroll.
 Maybe they get confused by all the ads and think they landed on a Made For Advertising (MFA) site and don't expect to find anything useful there.

-Or, they may find something interesting to click on before they try and scroll down the screen.
+Or, they may find something interesting to click on before they try to scroll down the screen.
 Above the fold is still important.

 The practice of putting ads underneath titles has not gone unnoticed.
 Google has posted an entry in their Inside AdSense blog describing it and why you should not do it.

 As you can imagine, users who click on ads that they think are publisher-created content may lose trust in your site and decide not to return in the future.
 It's important to keep their interests in mind, as well as your own.

 Also, advertisers can tell which sites have a high conversion rate for them using Placement Performance reports.
 A conversion occurs when a click on an ad leads directly to user behavior that the advertiser deems valuable, such as a purchase, sign-up, page view, or lead.
 Advertisers have the option to exclude your site from their campaigns and may do so if it is not leading to conversions.